On Representing Resilience Requirements of Microservice Architecture Systems: Related Works

-Few works were done on GORE for microservice-related systems.
-Wang et al. introduced service discovery in GORE, which helps the requirement decomposition of SOA systems\cite{wang2015discovering}.
-Zardari and Bahsoon discussed about how GORE is adapted into clouds\cite{Zardari2011Cloud}.

 On GORE with failures or performance, Rashid et al. extended the goal-oriented model to aspect-oriented model, which separates the functional and non-functional properties of a requirement \cite{rashid2002early}.
-Robert and Axel presented an approach to use exiting refinements as a refinement pattern for goal refinement \cite{darimont1996formal}, which proved the validity of refinement in the studies above.
-Van and Letier integrated the notion of obstacle into their KAOS model in \cite{van1998integrating}.
-And then Axel presented formal techniques for reasoning about obstacles to satisfaction of goals in his paper \cite{Van2000Handling}, which mainly focuses on finding and resolving obstacles in functional goals that are too ideal.
+Van and Letier integrated the notion of \textbf{obstacle}, which obstructs the goal satisfication, into their KAOS model in \cite{van1998integrating}.
+And then Axel presented formal techniques for reasoning about obstacles to satisfaction of goals in his paper \cite{Van2000Handling}, which mainly focuses on finding and resolving obstacles in functional goals that are too ideal to be realized by software.
 Van Lamsweerde explicitly modeled the goals of an attacker, an agent that creates security risks for the system goals in KAOS\cite{van2004elaborating}.
 John, Lawrence and Brian proposed a goal-oriented framework for Non-Functional Requirements \cite{mylopoulos1992representing}, a series of refinement methods were designed for accuracy and performance requirements.
-Fatama et al. proposed a three layered goal model and conducted multi-objective risk analysis on the goal model\cite{aydemir2016multi}.

-Similar to the studies above, we integrate notions in microservice resilience such as disruption, system resources into a customized goal model to represent resilience requirements of MSA Systems.
+Few works were done on GORE for microservice-related systems.
+Wang et al. introduced service discovery in GORE, business goals in KAOS was decomposed into subgoals of services in SOA system \cite{wang2015discovering}.
+Zardari and Bahsoon used GORE to decompose cloud migration goals into services that cloud platforms provide when assessing whether cloud platforms is suited for the target system\cite{Zardari2011Cloud}.
+Chung\cite{DBLP:journals/jss/ChungHLSDS13}, Gonçalves\cite{DBLP:conf/sac/JuniorRSM15} and Patil\cite{patil2015cloud} set SLA(Service Level Agreement) thresholds for non-functional requirements of cloud services.
+Deprez et al.\cite{deprez2012integrating} built mapping from quantitative, non-functional requirements in an SOA system to detailed UML design.
+Duboc et al.\cite{DBLP:journals/tse/DubocLR13} used the notion of goal and obstacle to analyze scalability problems in cloud environment.
+Zardari\cite{DBLP:conf/sac/ZardariBE14}\cite{zardari2013using} also used obstacle to represent risks in cloud environments, and used goals to represent solution to these risks.
+The resilience requirement model proposed in this paper will follow the ideas in these studies.